 What duty?
 I believe freedom springs from integral consciousness (see [15 Evolution of Consciousness]).
 If you understand your fellow to be another you, then his or her goal is yours and your goal is his or hers.
 Therefore, when you formulate your goal, you also formulate his or her goal; you are like a steward to your fellow, taking care of him or her.
-Here, then, is our definition of freedom:

-the planet and the future.
+Here, then, is our definition of freedom: Freedom is the duty to take care of us, the planet and the future.